theborakompanioni/azure-docs.de-de/articles/vpn-gateway/vpn-gateway-verify-connection-resource-manager.md

 <properties
-   pageTitle="Überprüfen einer Gatewayverbindung | Microsoft Azure"
-   description="In diesem Artikel erfahren Sie, wie Sie eine Gatewayverbindung im Resource Manager-Bereitstellungsmodell überprüfen." services="vpn-gateway" documentationCenter="na" authors="cherylmc"
+   pageTitle="Verify a gateway connection | Microsoft Azure" description="This article shows you how to verify a gateway connection in the Resource Manager deployment model" services="vpn-gateway" documentationCenter="na" authors="cherylmc"